EtienneK/cv/cv.md

     I am currently working as a Solutions Architect at Standard Bank.
 This role requires me to find solutions to complex business and technical problems on a daily basis.
 During my time in this role I've been very fortunate to work on some very interesting projects.
 Some examples of projects that I have worked on thus far:

-    -   Helped architect and design a bill-payment solution for all corporate clients accross Africa.
+    -   Helped architect and design a bill-payment solution for all corporate clients across Africa.
     -   Was the lead Technical Designer for the core banking application replacement in Zambia.
     -   Currently part of a feature team to rethink, redesign and reimplement the entire home loans selling process.

-    Examples of some of my daily tasks are: Understanding and analysing functional and non-functional requirements; conceptual, logical and physical technical design; software development; prototyping of new technologies and processes (example: DevOps); mentoring of junior team members.
+    Examples of some of my daily tasks are: Understanding and analysing functional and non-functional requirements; conceptual-, logical- and physical technical design; software development; prototyping of new technologies and processes (example: DevOps); mentoring of junior team members.

     Examples of some technologies I’ve used in this role: Java; Spring Boot Framework; IBM DB2; Chef Configuration Management; Atlassian Bamboo; Atlassian Stash; Git; Node.js; JavaScript; Sparx Enterprise Architect.